hoanthien2017/Analysis_of_Effectiveness_of_marketing_campaigns/README.md

 ### Company overview
 The train is the retail dataset of a superstore that offers a wide category of products such as furniture, technology, and office supplies to customers.
 ### Objective
-The project is conducted to analyze the effectiveness of marketing campaigns from selected data and give suggestions.
-Building the store sale summary dashboard and product performance summary dashboard deliver outcomes of the marketing campaigns by three terms: sale trend, customer preferences, and product sales by category.
+The project is conducted to analyze the sales performance from selected data and give suggestions.
+Building the store sale summary dashboard and product performance summary dashboard deliver outcomes by three terms: sale trend, customer preferences, and product sales by category.
 ## Project Analysis
 ### Creating Dashboards by tableau
 **Store revenue summary dashboard**